Understanding 2E Kids

 Whether the school has individualized learning plans or more general special programs for gifted students, what is important is to play to the child’s strengths.

 In math, for example, a 2E student may be ahead by three grade levels.
 However, he might require additional support in reading.
-It’s crucial for teachers and parents to be clear about their 2E students since failing to understand them can be devastating.
+Teachers and parents must be clear about their 2E students since failing to understand them can be devastating.

 Misunderstanding Can Lead to Long Term Damage

-Adults who don’t really understand twice-exceptional children, often resort to giving misinformed messages that only tend to damage.
+Adults who don’t understand twice-exceptional children often resort to giving misinformed messages that only tend to damage.
 They say such kids don’t try hard enough, don’t care about school, or are lazy.

 When testing for aptitude and learning disabilities, you may find that 2E children are smart, although struggling.
 If your child fits under this description, you should explore until you’re clear about everything that’s going on.